davidm/lua-inspect/README.txt

 == Changes ==

+?
+  SciTE: mark all range of selected variable's scope in margin
+  SciTE: new command to rename all occurrences of selected variable
+  SciTE: significant performance gain utilizing loadstring in addition
+    to metalua libraries

 20100720
   core: support for detecting unused locals (white on blue)
   SciTE: display callinfo help on top-level standard library globals